nezaboodka/reactronic/README.md

 **ReentrantCall** option defines how to handle reentrant calls of the same transactional function:

   - `ReentrantCall.ExitWithError` - fail with error if there is an existing transaction in progress;
-  - `ReentrantCall.WaitAndRestart` - wait for existing transaction to finish and then restart recent one;
+  - `ReentrantCall.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
-  - `ReentrantCall.DiscardPrevious` - discard existing transaction in favor of recent one;
+  - `ReentrantCall.DiscardPrevious` - discard previous transaction in favor of current one;
-  - `ReentrantCall.DiscardPreviousNoWait` - discard existing transaction, but don't wait for its finish;
+  - `ReentrantCall.DiscardPreviousNoWait` - discard previous transaction, but don't wait for its finish;
   - `ReentrantCall.RunSimultaneously` - multiple simultaneous transactions are allowed.

 **Monitor** option is an object that holds the status of running